Importing from Microsoft Excel

 - If you wish, populate the cells A1 to A13 as defined in the example screenshot.
 Note: This is for your information only, and is not used by the MTD software.

-- Either type your 'Business Name' in Cell B1 or enter a formula linking it to your 'Business Name' already present in a cell elsewhere in the workbook.
+- Either type your 'Taxpayer or Trading Name' in Cell B1 or enter a formula linking it to your 'Business Name' already present in a cell elsewhere in the workbook.

 - Either type your 'VAT Registration No.' in Cell B2 or enter a formula linking it to your 'VAT No.' already present in a cell elsewhere in the workbook.